SAURETMathieu/cryptos-front/README.md

-# next-template
+# cryptos-trading

-A Next.js 14 template for building apps with Radix UI and Tailwind CSS.
+Application to manage cryptos wallets and transactions.
+Built with Next.js, TypeScript, Tailwind CSS, and more.

 ## Features